whiz-coder/GPU-Accelerated-Matrix-Multiplication/README.md

 Here are the step-by-step instructions to run the code using Google Colab with a GPU:

--Open your web browser and go to Google Colab.
+- Open your web browser and go to Google Colab.

 -Click on "New Notebook" to create a new Colab notebook.